I am the first to admit I’m a lucky man regarding a great many things in life.

 From 1979, when I first tucked a ball on a muddy and miserable day in sub-glacial Tumut and ran towards other lads from Cootamundra (who were likely as equally refrigerated and terrified as I), through even to now, I am deeply conscious of the beauty of the trough at which I stand on the edge, pull on some 21mm studs yet again, and launch myself to wit to wallow.

 And wallow I do.
 Unashamedly.
 Bloodied, muddied and vaccinated with rum.
 Powered by sausage, onion & bacon BBQ sandwiches.
-And inspired by not a little … just a bit more … whisky.
+And inspired by not a little … just a bit more … whiskey.

 Along the journey I have been lucky enough to play rugby in some unusual places.
 Coming from very humble country NSW rugby roots and without ever being a school 1st XV hero or such, I’ve somehow managed to beg, con, bluff, lie and connive my way into games on such hallowed turf as Murrayfield, Lansdowne Road and even Cardiff Arms.
 But while indeed special, those matches pale in my memory when compared to the deeply tribal inter-village warfare experienced in the highlands of Scotland, the borderlands of Ireland and the valleys of Wales.
 And those exist on a different plane again from the matches of profound obscurity played out in such rugby meccas as Poland, Turkey, Jerusalem and … Deniliquin (go you Deni Drovers!).

-Anyway, some 15 odd years ago, I just happened to have a bye weekend in my regular zone and by a mix of comical and unlikely circumstances involving our new baby, some rude prick at the front gate to a footy oval and then running into an old schoolmate (‘Of course I’ve got boots in my ute!’), I wound up playing a completely random game for the ever-defiant Narromine Gorillas.
+Anyway, some 15 odd years ago, I just happened to have a bye weekend in my regular zone and by a mix of comical and unlikely circumstances involving our new baby, some rude prick at the front gate to a footy oval and then running into an old schoolmate (‘Of course I’ve got boots in my ute!’), I wound up playing a completely random game for the ever-defiant Narromine Gorillas 3rd grade (and 2nds) against the Dubbo Kangaroos.
 It was a day of gutsy country rugby at its Bundy & dusty finest.
 The full story of how that came to pass and its ramifications is an epic saga in its own right and not for today.

-However, it did start a little tradition of mine whereby every now and again, I try to get involved in a completely random country game of no fan-fare or consequence for anyone other than for those that took part.
-But for them, it is deadly serious.
+However, it did start a little tradition of mine whereby, every now and again, I try to get involved in a completely random country game of no fan-fare or consequence for anyone, other than for those that took part.
+But be assured that for them, it is deadly serious.

-See for me, the beauty of our game lies not in grey concrete stadiums of over-priced tickets, or in lines of coiffured professionals with expensive headphones and matching tracksuits de-training from luxury coaches, but in those dozens of otherwise forgotten games played every Saturday in the arse end of nowhere when “From Where?” plays “Against Whom?”.
-When ordinary fellas (and gals now) drive the miles, strap an ankle, fly into tackles, shake some hands, skoll some beers and then quietly go back to their tractors, mines, classrooms and welding kits.
+See for me, the beauty of our game lies not in grey concrete stadiums of over-priced tickets, or in lines of coiffured professionals, with expensive headphones and matching tracksuits, de-training from luxury coaches.
+But rather, it lies in those dozens of otherwise forgotten games, the ones played every Saturday in the arse end of nowhere, when “From Where?” plays “Against Whom?”.
+When ordinary fellas (and gals now) drive the miles, strap an ankle, fly into tackles, shake some hands, skoll a few beers and then quietly go back to their tractors, mines, classrooms and welding kits.

 And then they do it all again next Saturday.